-- 1. For normal braking, gradually apply both front and rear brakes while downshifting to suit your road speed. - 2.
-For maximum deceleration, close the throttle and apply the front and rear brakes firmly.
+- For normal braking, gradually apply both front and rear brakes while downshifting to suit your road speed. - For maximum deceleration, close the throttle and apply the front and rear brakes firmly.
 Disengage the clutch before the motorcycle stops.

 - Independent use of only the front or rear brake reduces stopping performance.
-Extreme braking may cause either wheel to lock, reducing control of the motorcycle. - When possible, reduce speed or brake before entering a turn.
+Extreme braking may cause either wheel to lock, reducing control of the motorcycle. - When possible reduce speed or brake before entering a turn; closing the throttle or braking in mid-turn may cause wheel slip.
 Wheel slip will reduce control of the motorcycle. - When riding in wet or rainy conditions, or on loose surfaces, the ability to maneuver and stop will be reduced.
-For your safety, exercise extreme caution when braking, accelerating or turning.
+All of your actions should be smooth under these conditions.
+Sudden accel-

-When descending a long, steep grade, use engine compression braking by downshifting, with intermittent use of both brakes.
+- eration, braking, or turning may cause loss of control.
+For your safety, exercise extreme caution when braking, accelerating or turning. - When descending a long, steep grade, use engine compression braking by downshifting, with intermittent use of both brakes.
 Continuous brake application can overheat the brakes and reduce their effectiveness.